Garden of Love, created by Yinka Shonibare, MBE

 2004: “Yinka Shonibare”, Boijmans Van Beuningen Museum, Rotterdam.

-The musée du quai Branly is attributing an important role to contemporary creation.
-This is the first art installation exhibited in the Garden gallery, an area dedicated to temporary exhibitions.
+The musée du quai Branly places an important focus on contemporary creation.
+This is the first art installation exhibited in the Garden Gallery, an area dedicated to temporary exhibitions.

 Fragonard Revisited: Between Humour and Subversion